andresuarezz26/top-android-interview-questions/README.md

 Parcelable is from Android, Serializable is from Java Kotlin.
 Parcelable does not use reflection, Serializable does use it.

+3. What are handler in android? help in sending messages or runnables from a background thread to‬ the main (UI) thread.‬

 ## 2. Kotlin basics

 - What are Any, Unit and Nothing types in Kotlin?